-All staff have received basic first aid training by a recognised body and many staff in EYFS have additional Paediatric First Aid training.
-We have on ongoing cycle of medical training to ensure it remains up-to-date.
+Members of staff have received basic first aid training by a recognised body and many staff in EYFS have additional Paediatric First Aid training.
+We have an ongoing cycle of medical training to ensure it remains up-to-date.
+When required we arrange for additional training for staff (e.g. epi-pen administration, epilepsy training).
+Further information regarding the administration of medication can be found in the academy's Health and Safety policy.

-SECTION 7: Monitoring and evaluating SEND
+11 Monitoring and evaluating SEND